 After I'd expended what little energy I had, I donned my finest rose-colored glasses and set my mind to task: assuming the best possible outcome with the property closing, what will I need to do next?
 I drafted a detailed checklist...

 Once the list was complete, it looked awfully long—I suddenly felt as though I've hardly gotten anything done!
-It was also quite evident that a number of these were big-ticket items made bigger thanks to my blown knee, since quite a bit work would now have to be done by contractors, although the bright side is that things might get done much more quickly.
-I was also encouraged by the amount of stuff I should still be able to do.
-And there are some things I insist on doing, such as the cabinetry, trim and other woodworking.
+It was also quite evident that a number of these were big-ticket items made much bigger thanks to my blown knee, since quite a bit work would now have to be done by contractors, although the bright side is that things might get done much more quickly.
+Thankfully, there was a fair amount of stuff I should still be able to do.
+And there are some things I insist on doing myself, such as the cabinetry, trim and other woodworking.
 Ah, the sweet smell of sawdust...